DDP Shipping: What It Means, How It Works and Why It Matters

 - You import for the first time and have no customs broker or IOR relationship

-- You sell on Amazon FBA and need a carrier that handles delivery appointments and acts as Importer of Record
+- You sell on Amazon FBA and need an operating party that handles delivery appointments and provides the importer-of-record structure

-- You want one price with zero surprises at destination
+- You want one price with no separate duty and clearance bills at destination

 - You ship from China, Vietnam, or other Asian countries to the US, Canada, or Europe